-Asist aims to support an increase in the health literacy of our advocacy partners and within the general community of North Staffordshire.
+Asist supports an increase in the health literacy of our advocacy partners and within the general community of North Staffordshire.

-Asist also aims to enable people who have difficulty speaking out to speak up and make their own, informed, independent choices about decisions that affect their lives.
+Asist also enables people who have difficulty speaking out to speak up and make their own, informed, independent choices about decisions that affect their lives.
 Advocacy promotes increased levels of health literacy through one to one advocacy support which in turn promotes patient activation (self-advocacy) by advocacy partners.